MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/decimal-rounding-of-quantity.md

 1. Go to **Warehouse management \> Loads \> All loads**.
 1. Select the load that the packing slip can't be generated for.
 1. On the Action Pane, open the **Ship and receive** tab and, from the **Reverse** group, select **Reverse shipment confirmation**.
-1. Open the **Load lines** tab and select the load line for the item that exceeds the over delivery. <!-- KFM: Is this really about over delivery? -->
+1. Open the **Load lines** tab and select the load line for the item that causes an issue.
 1. Select **Reduce picked quantity** to adjust the picked quantity.
 1. Open the **Line details** tab and and select **Order**.
 1. In the **Quantity** field, set the value to the picked quantity (**Work created quantity**) to allow packing slip generation to proceed.